Scrambling and operator entanglement in local non-Hermitian quantum systems: OTOCs vs operator entanglement for non-Hermitian Hamiltonians

 \subsection{Operator entanglement and measurement-induced phase transitions}

 Motivated by the connection between bipartite OTOCs and operator entanglement for unitary dynamics, we propose studying the dynamical features of non-Hermitian evolutions by \textit{directly} studying the operator entanglement of the time evolution operator, which is already defined in a form that applies to non-unitary time evolutions.
-For an arbitrary linear operator \(X\), the 2-Renyi operator entanglement is defined, based on the form in Ref.~\cite{zanardi_entanglement_2001-1}, as
+For an arbitrary linear operator \(X\), the 2-Renyi operator entanglement is defined, based on the form in Ref.~\cite{zanardi_entanglement_2001-1} or as motivated by the Choi state in \cref{app:choi}, as

 where the log is base two.
 This reduces to the usual definition related to \cref{eq:lin_herm_opent} if \(X\) is unitary.
 We choose this particular form over linear or log entropy because it is efficient in calculations while still scaling extrinsically for chaotic systems.